-- 4 carrot, peeled and sliced on the diagonal
+- 4 carrots, peeled and sliced on the diagonal

 The carrot, with its distinctive bright orange colour, is one of the most versatile root…